DCMLab/standards/docs/source/git/git.rst

     Starting a discussion by commenting the reviewer's commit

-The comments and resulting discussions will be visible in the PR's overview (under the list of commits).
+The comments and resulting discussions will be visible in the PR's "Conversation" tab (under the list of commits).
 Don't forget to press the Subscribe button on the right to get informed about reactions to your comments.